 Obviously, this is logical – if a single number is issued, then that full number is the product code, and there is no common ‘manufacturer code’.

 If GS1 issued single barcode numbers to manufacturers, they would be effectively demonstrating that this breakdown of barcode numbers into country code/manufacturer code/product code/check digit is a myth, as they would be issuing numbers that had no identifiable manufacturer code and product code.

-This is what GS1 has done in New Zealand & Australia at least – they issue single numbers to manufacturers.
+This is what GS1 has done in New Zealand & Australia at least.
+They now issue single numbers to manufacturers.
 They clearly demonstrate that this ‘manufacturer code’ concept is not always true and is definitely not important or essential.